dmpratt/mslearn-synapse/Instructions/Labs/14-Transform-Data-with-Spark-in-Azure-Synapse-Analytics.md

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [CETAS with Synapse SQL](https://docs.microsoft.com/azure/synapse-analytics/sql/develop-tables-cetas) article in the Azure Synapse Analytics documentation.

 ## Explore the data
-The script provisions an Azure Synapse Analytics workspace with a dedicated SQL Pool and an Azure Storage account to host the data lake, then uploads some data files to the data lake.
+The script provisions an Azure Synapse Analytics workspace with a Spark Pool, Built-in Serverless SQL Pool, and an Azure Storage account to host the data lake, then uploads 3 sales orders files to the data lake.

-### Start the dedicated SQL pool

-1. In the Azure portal, close the query editor for your Azure SQL database (discarding any changes) and return to the page for your **dp000-*xxxxxxx*** resource group.
+### Navigate to Synapse Studio to view the raw data files loaded into the data lake.

-2. Open the **synapse*xxxxxxx*** Synapse workspace, and on its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.
+1. Open the **synapse*xxxxxxx*** Synapse workspace, and on its **Overview** page, in the **Open Synapse Studio** card, select **Open** to open Synapse Studio in a new browser tab; signing in if prompted.
-3. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio.
+2. On the left side of Synapse Studio, use the **&rsaquo;&rsaquo;** icon to expand the menu - this reveals the different pages within Synapse Studio.
-4. On the **Manage** page, on the **SQL pools** tab, select the row for the **sql*xxxxxxx*** dedicated SQL pool and use its **&#9655;** icon to start it; confirming that you want to resume it when prompted.
+3. On the **Manage** page, on the **SQL pools** tab, select the row for the **sql*xxxxxxx*** dedicated SQL pool and use its **&#9655;** icon to start it; confirming that you want to resume it when prompted.
-5. Wait for the SQL pool to resume.
+4. Wait for the SQL pool to resume.
 This can take a few minutes.
 You can use the **&#8635; Refresh** button to check its status periodically.
 The status will show as **Online** when it is ready.